Of All The Things That Never Happened

 ”Please don't call yourself a psychopath and then attempt to romantic the meaning of the word.
 You are either a person characterised by the attributes of what a psychopath is or you are something else.”

 I don’t romanticize it, and I don’t demonize it.
 This goes back to the notion that psychopathy only fits in one place in people’s minds.
 It is only a definition for evil-doers and nothing else.
 If anything else is said about it, it is for the sole purpose of painting it in a good light.
-What I don’t understand is, how do people think that this standard can be applied to any group of people’s immutable characteristics.
+What I don’t understand is, how do people think that this standard can be applied to any group of people’s inherent characteristics.
 It isn’t acceptable to do so regardless of what it is, but psychopathy apparently gets its own special rules.
 I don't think that works personally.

 That psychopathy is an all-or-nothing condition.
 This comment sort of summarizes all the previous points well: